PKU-Alignment/safety-gymnasium/docs/environments/safe_navigation/goal.rst

 Rewards
 -------

- - reward_distance: At each time step, when the agent is close to the Goal it gets a positive value of REWARD, and vice versa a negative value of REWARD, the formula is expressed as follows.
+ - reward_distance: At each time step, when the agent is closer to the Goal it gets a positive value of REWARD, and vice versa a negative value of REWARD, the formula is expressed as follows.

  .. math:: r_t = (D_{last} - D_{now})\beta

- Obviously when :math:`D_{last} > D_{now}` :math:`r_t>0`.
+ Obviously when :math:`D_{last} > D_{now}`, :math:`r_t>0`.
 Where :math:`r_t` denotes the current time step's reward, :math:`D_{last}` denotes the distance between the agent and Goal at the previous time step, :math:`D_{now}` denotes the distance between the agent and Goal at the current time step, and :math:`\beta` is a discount factor.
- That is, :math:`D_{now}` indicates the distance between agent and Goal at the current time step, and :math:`\beta` is a discount factor.

-Translated with www.DeepL.com/Translator (free version)

  - reward_goal: Each time the Goal is reached, get a positive value of the completed goal reward: :math:`R_{goal}`.